-As previously indicated in Exhibit 10(a)(8), the Facility is considered to have minimal vulnerability associated with seismic events based on a review of publicly available data.
+As previously indicated in Section (a)(8), the Facility is considered to have minimal vulnerability associated with seismic events based on a review of publicly available data.
+Nine earthquakes above a magnitude 3.0 have been recorded within 100 miles of the Facility in the past 50 years according to the USGS fault database (USGS, 2023a).

 The components of this Facility will be evaluated, designed, and constructed to resist the effects of earthquake motions in accordance with the American Society of Civil Engineers (ASCE) and Section 1613 of the Building Code 2015 of New York State.
 The Preliminary Geotechnical Investigation Report indicates that the Facility Site is Site Class C, D. Based on soil conditions present in the Facility Site and a lack of faults or seismic activity, the Facility Site is not considered vulnerable to earthquake events.
 The soils encountered during the subsurface explorations are not susceptible to liquefaction.
 The Preliminary Geotechnical Investigation Report lists the applicable parameters for design based on the seismic site classification in accordance with ASCE 7-10.
-Additionally, the Facility is not located near any tidal water bodies; therefore, vulnerability associated with tsunami events will not be discussed in this Application.
+Additionally, the Facility is located approximately 4.6 miles from the nearest large water body (Cazenovia Lake).
+Therefore, vulnerability associated with tsunami events will not be discussed in this Application.